Federated Learning Meets Multi-objective Optimization: Experiments

-\paragraph{Fairness.} Lastly, we compare \fedMGDAn{} with existing \FL algorithms using different notions of fairness on CIFAR-10.
+Lastly, we compare \fedMGDAn{} with existing \FL algorithms using different notions of fairness on CIFAR-10.
 For the first experiment, we adopt the same fairness metric as \citep{LiSBS20}, and measure fairness by calculating the variance of users' test error.
 We run each algorithm with different hyperparameters, and among the results, we pick the best ones in terms of average accuracy to be shown in \Cref{figure:cifar-user}; full table of results can be found in \Cref{sec:fair_fisrt}.
 From this figure, we observe that (i) \fedMGDAn{} achieves the best average accuracy while its standard deviation is comparable with that of \qffl{}; (ii) \fedMGDAn{} significantly outperforms \fedMGDA{}, which clearly justifies our proposed modifications in \Cref{alg:FM} to the vanilla MGDA; and (iii) \fedMGDAn{} outperforms \fedavgn{}, which uses the same normalization step as \fedMGDAn{}, in terms of average accuracy and standard deviation.
-These observations confirm the effectiveness of \FMp in inducing fairness.
+These observations confirm the effectiveness of \FMp in inducing fairness. {We perform the same experiment on the Federated EMNIST dataset, and observed similar results, which can be found in \Cref{table:emnist-summary} and \Cref{sec:fair_first_emnist}.}